iiscleap/mllm-uncertainty-estimation/README.md

 # FESTA-uncertainty-estimation
-uncertainty estimation using equivalent and complimentary input sampling
+Uncertainty estimation using equivalent and complimentary input sampling

+## LALM Experiments
+Refer to the README in the `lalm_experiments` folder for details